Obstructions for three-coloring graphs without induced paths on six vertices: Diamond-free obstructions

 We use Algorithm~\ref{algo:init-algo} below to enumerate all $(P_6,\mbox{diamond})$-free $4$-critical graphs.
 In order to keep things short, we use the following conventions for a graph $G$.
 We call a pair $(u,v)$ of distinct vertices for which $N_G(u) \subseteq N_{(G-u)_3}(v)$ \emph{similar vertices}.
 Similarly, we call a 4-tuple $(u,v,u',v')$ of distinct vertices with $uv, u'v' \in E(G)$ such that $N_G(u)\setminus \{v\} \subseteq N_{(G-\{u,v\})_3}(u')$ and $N_G(v)\setminus \{u\} \subseteq N_{(G-\{u,v\})_3}(v')$ \emph{similar edges}.
 Finally, we define \emph{similar triangles} in an analogous fashion.

 We now prove that Algorithm~\ref{algo:init-algo} is correct.

-\begin{thm} Assume that Algorithm~\ref{algo:init-algo} terminates, and outputs the list of graphs $\mathcal F$.
-Then $\mathcal F$ is the list of all $(P_6,\mbox{diamond})$-free 4-critical graphs. \end{thm} \begin{proof} In view of lines~\ref{line:isocheck} and~\ref{line:k-critical} of Algorithm~\ref{algo:construct}, it is clear that all graphs of $\mathcal F$ are 4-critical $(P_6,\mbox{diamond})$-free.
+\begin{lemma} Assume that Algorithm~\ref{algo:init-algo} terminates, and outputs the list of graphs $\mathcal F$.
+Then $\mathcal F$ is the list of all $(P_6,\mbox{diamond})$-free 4-critical graphs. \end{lemma} \begin{proof} In view of lines~\ref{line:isocheck} and~\ref{line:k-critical} of Algorithm~\ref{algo:construct}, it is clear that all graphs of $\mathcal F$ are 4-critical $(P_6,\mbox{diamond})$-free.
 So, it remains to prove that $\mathcal F$ contains all $(P_6,\mbox{diamond})$-free 4-critical graphs.
 To see this, we first prove the following claim.

-\begin{thm} For every $(P_6,\mbox{diamond})$-free $4$-critical graph $F$ other than $K_4$, Algorithm~\ref{algo:construct} applied to $C_5$ generates an induced subgraph of $F$ with $i$ vertices for every $5 \le i \le |V(F)|$. \end{thm} We prove this inductively, as an invariant of our algorithm.
-Due to \ref{lem:C5-must-be-there}, we know that $F$ contains an induced $C_5$, so the claim holds true for $i=5$.
+\begin{claim} For every $(P_6,\mbox{diamond})$-free $4$-critical graph $F$ other than $K_4$, Algorithm~\ref{algo:construct} applied to $C_5$ generates an induced subgraph of $F$ with $i$ vertices for every $5 \le i \le |V(F)|$. \end{claim} We prove this inductively, as an invariant of our algorithm.
+Due to Lemma~\ref{lem:C5-must-be-there}, we know that $F$ contains an induced $C_5$, so the claim holds true for $i=5$.